louis-parent/Pixscalling/README.md

 ## Usage

-Launch the pixscalling (`./pixscalling [Scale]`) executable file of the project root folder to transform the file "in.ppm" in a file called "out.ppm".
+Launch the pixscalling (`./pixscalling [In file] [Out file] [Filter] [Iteration]`) executable file of the project root folder to transform the file "in.ppm" in a file called "out.ppm".

+## Available filters

+	- eqx
+	- scale2x
+ 	- scale3x
+	- eagle